 5. Charlottenburg Palace

 The palace was commissioned by Sophia Charlotte, the wife of Friedrich III (Frederick I of Prussia).
 The original palace was 2 1/2 stories with a central cupola.
-Two years before appointing himself as King in Prussia, he sent the royal architect Johann Friedrich von Eosander to study the architectural developments in Italy and France, particularly the Palace of Versailles.
+Two years before appointing himself as King of Prussia, he sent the royal architect Johann Friedrich von Eosander to study the architectural developments in Italy and France, particularly the Palace of Versailles.

 On his return, Johann Friedrich von Eosander began to extend the palace.
 The main palace was extended on both sides, and two side wings to enclose a courtyard were added.
-Sophie Charlotte died in 1705, and the palace was re-named in her honor (it was originally called Lietzenburg).
+Sophie Charlotte died in 1705, and the palace was renamed in her honor (it was originally called Lietzenburg).
 The orangery was added, the dome atop was made bigger, and the vestibule was expanded.
-A gilded statue (visible in the photo above) was added to top the dome.
+A gilded statue (visible in the photo above) was added to the top of the dome.